 Settled in the direct aftermath of the Civil War in the late 1860s, McClellanville has a surprising number of historical buildings considering how small it is.
-Best known now as a fishing and shrimping village, it was once the site of several plantations in the newly slave-free South, and you can still visit these today.
+Best known now as a fishing and shrimping village, it was once the site of several plantations, and you can still visit these today.
 They and several other buildings are all listed on the National Register of Historic Places.
-Given the industry which brings in the bulk of McClellansville’s revenue, you can be sure that the fish and shrimp you’ll eat here is absolutely as fresh as possible.
+Given the industry that brings in the bulk of revenue to McClellanville, you can be sure the fish and shrimp you’ll eat here are fresh.

 Edisto Island is the perfect place to experience the quiet, slow beauty of the South Carolina coast.
-Inhabited for several centuries by American Indian tribes, some of whom still reside in the area, and then European colonists, Edisto Island will let you relax and take in the same spirit that has been enchanting all sorts of different people for its entire history.
-Before slavery was abolished, a community of African slaves lived here and developed their particular Creole Gullah language, the traditions and history surrounding which will be of interest to anyone who wants to see a lesser-known part of the American story.
+It was inhabited for several centuries by Native American tribes, some of whom still reside in the area, and then European colonists.
+Before slavery was abolished, a community of enslaved people from Africa also lived here and developed their particular creole Gullah language, the traditions and history of which will be of interest to anyone who wants to see a lesser-known part of the American story.

-Greenville has one of the fastest growing economies and populations in the state, but its charming downtown and numerous natural and culture attractions put it on this list as well.
-Located in the foothills of the Appalachian Mountains, the area is forested and gently hilly, and Falls Park on the Reedy is an ideal place to enjoy the landscape.
-For architecture lovers, Greenville is home to one of Frank Lloyd Wright’s last creations, and the recently revamped downtown area is a great place to be an urban explorer.
-The West End Historic District, which used to be a complex of abandoned warehouses, is now a great example of how much the city has flourished lately.
+Greenville has one of the fastest-growing economies and populations in the state, but a charming downtown and numerous natural and cultural attractions make it beautiful too.
+Located in the foothills of the Appalachian Mountains, the area is forested and hilly, and Falls Park on the Reedy is an ideal place to enjoy the landscape.
+For architecture lovers, Greenville is home to one of Frank Lloyd Wright’s last creations, and the revamped downtown area is a great place to explore.
+The West End historic district, which used to be a complex of abandoned warehouses, is now a great example of how the city has flourished in recent years.

-One of South Carolina’s prime tourist locations, Hilton Head has everything from absolutely gorgeous beaches to tasty restaurants and exciting cultural offerings.
-The coastal ecosystem also features a broad array of wildlife, some of which you might be lucky enough to see – or if you want to make sure that you do, check out their Cultural Discovery Museum.
-Their annual events run the gamut from golf tournaments to chili-eating contests, not forgetting their Dove Street Festival of Lights around Christmas time.
+One of the prime tourist spots in South Carolina, Hilton Head has everything from gorgeous beaches to excellent restaurants and exciting cultural offerings.
+The coastal ecosystem also features a broad array of wildlife, some of which you might be lucky enough to see – or if you want to make sure you do, check out the Cultural Discovery Museum.
+Their annual events run the gamut from golf tournaments to chili-eating contests, not forgetting their Dove Street Festival of Lights around the holiday season.
 It’s perfect in the summer, of course, but really you will fall in love with Hilton Head whenever you choose to go.

-Another one of South Carolina’s oldest cities, Georgetown is now one of the state’s most important ports.
-Although this is disputed, some historians claim that this was actually the site of the first attempt at colonization in North America – a Spanish colony that failed after its founding in 1526.
-It has another historical connection to Spain, as a group of Sephardic Spanish Jews made their way there after the Inquisition.
-The best places to enjoy Georgetown’s beauty are the streets of downtown, the area around the waterfront, or any one of the streets where the thriving live oaks create peaceful, shady walkways.
+Another one of the oldest cities in South Carolina, Georgetown is now one of the most important ports in the state.
+Although now disputed, some historians claim this was actually the site of the first attempt at colonization in North America – a Spanish colony that failed after its founding in 1526.
+It has another historical connection to Spain, as a group of Spanish Sephardic Jews made their way here after the Inquisition.
+The best places to enjoy the beauty of Georgetown are the streets of downtown, the area around the waterfront, or any one of the streets where the thriving live oaks create peaceful, shady walkways.

 Another waterfront town, Mount Pleasant is surrounded by the green marshes typical of the area.
-Mount Pleasant will be particularly interesting to people with an interest in military or naval history, as it is the resting site of several US Navy vessels.
-There are numerous parks where you can go to enjoy the natural beauty – just make sure that you bring your sunscreen and bug spray!
-As it was also settled by Europeans well before 1700, there are also plenty of buildings on the National Register of Historic Places for those who want to take a journey back through American history.
+Mount Pleasant will be particularly interesting to people keen on military or naval history, as it is the resting site of several US Navy vessels.
+There are numerous parks where you can enjoy the natural beauty – just make sure you bring your sunscreen and bug spray.
+As it was also settled by Europeans well before 1700, there are plenty of buildings on the National Register of Historic Places for those who want to take a journey back through American history.

-Aiken grew in the 19th century, and quickly became a popular place for wealthy people from the North to spend their winters.
-One of the legacies of this is the equestrian industry, which is a major part of Aiken’s character, and there are many barns, races, and polo tournaments in the area.
-Even if you’re not coming to take part in or witness a steeplechase race, you’ll enjoy the cute downtown and the rolling hills that surround the town.
-Aiken, located near the middle of South Carolina’s border with Georgia, is one of the state’s real hidden gems, and you won’t want to miss it.
+Aiken was founded in the 19th century and quickly became a popular place for wealthy people from the North to spend their winters.
+One of the legacies of this appeal is the equestrian industry, which is a major part of the character of Aiken, and there are many barns, races and polo tournaments in the area.
+Even if you’re not coming to take part in or witness a steeplechase race, you’ll enjoy the attractive downtown and the surrounding rolling hills.
+Located near the middle of the South Carolina border with Georgia, Aiken is one of the real hidden gems in the state, and you won’t want to miss it.